Bylaws

 Committee Chairs will be appointed at the discretion of the President.
 All Committee Chairs can recruit and invite members to participate.
 Committee Chairs will oversee their committee and report their progress to the NJVTA at monthly executive board meetings.
 A committee member can report in place of the Chair if the Chair is unable to attend a meeting.
 Committees will be added or dissolved at the discretion of the Board.
 The following committees report to the Vice President: (Updated 2020)

-Public Relations Committee
+Nominations Committee Public Relations Committee Volunteer Sub-committee Education Committee

-Membership/Credentialing Committee
+Membership/Credentialing Committee Wellness Committee

 Legislative Committee